-The Company's ability to obtain, retain, share and otherwise process customer data is governed by data protection laws, privacy requirements and other regulatory restrictions, including, for example, that personal data may only be collected for specified, explicit and legitimate purposes, and may only be processed in a manner consistent with these purposes.
+As a bank aimed primarily at individuals, the Company processes large quantities of personal data on its customers (for example, a customer database of approximately 70,000 customers).
+The Company's processing of personal data is subject to extensive regulation and scrutiny, including, for example, that personal data may only be collected for specified, explicit and legitimate purposes, and may only be processed in a manner consistent with these purposes.
 Further, the collected personal data must be adequate, relevant and not excessive in relation to the purposes for which it is collected and/or processed, and it must not be kept for a longer period of time than necessary for the purposes of the collection.
-The Company's security controls over personal debtor data and other data protection practices may not prevent the improper disclosure or processing of personal data in breach of applicable laws and contracts.
+The Company's security controls over personal data in breach of applicable laws and contracts.
 Insufficient routines for data retention may for example lead to excessive processing of personal data and lacking separation routines for personal data may cause the Company to process personal data, in its capacity of data processor, in violation of data processor agreements.
-If the Company's policies or procedures are deemed not to be in compliance or are deemed not to have previously been in compliance, with applicable data protection laws and regulations, there is a risk that it will have an adverse effect on the Company's business, financial condition and results of operations.

 The Company's compliance with applicable data protection laws and regulations is primarily subject to supervision by the Swedish Data Protection Authority and the Norwegian Data Protection Authority (No. Datatilsynet).
 These authorities may, from time to time, review or audit the Company's data protection practices and require the Company to change its prevailing practices, which may result in additional costs and administration for the Company.
-There is risk that any material failure to protect or process customer data, or other personal data, in compliance with applicable laws and regulations result in monetary fines, criminal charges and breach of contractual arrangements, and/or reputational damages which, in turn, will have an adverse effect on the Company's business, financial condition and results of operations.
+There is risk that any material failure to protect or process customer data, or other personal data, in compliance with applicable laws and regulations result in monetary fines, e.g. if the Company's policies or procedures are deemed not to be in compliance or are deemed not to have previously been in compliance, with applicable data protection laws and regulations, criminal charges and breach of contractual arrangements, and/or reputational damages which, in turn, will have an adverse effect on the Company's financial condition.